-The Ohio Federal Military Jobs Commission (OFMJC) tasked Wright State University and The Ohio State University (OSU) in November 2014 to frame a requirements-driven R&D initiative that would address emerging mission requirements for the US Air Force and National Aeronautics and Space Administration (NASA) in which Wright-Patterson Air Force Base (WPAFB) and NASA Glenn Research Center (NASA-GRC) play significant roles.
+The Ohio Federal Military Jobs Commission (OFMJC) tasked Wright State Applied Research Corporation, now Parallax Advanced Research, and The Ohio State University (OSU) in November 2014 to frame a requirements-driven R&D initiative that would address emerging mission requirements for the US Air Force and National Aeronautics and Space Administration (NASA) in which Wright-Patterson Air Force Base (WPAFB) and NASA Glenn Research Center (NASA-GRC) play significant roles.

 The key goals were to: